-My research focuses on multi-scale effects of global change on ecosystem structure and function.
+My research focuses on multi-scale effects of global change on vegetation and carbon cycling in ecosystems.
 In the past, I have investigated the influence of drought, permafrost thaw or warming on above and belowground plant dynamics, greenhouse gas fluxes and litter decomposition.
 I am also interested in regional to global-scale drivers of carbon sequestration.
-My toolkit draws from ecosystem ecology, biogeochemistry, plant ecology and systems thinking and I specialize in carbon-rich systems such as northern peatlands and permafrost features.
+My toolkit draws from ecosystem ecology, biogeochemistry and systems thinking and I specialize in carbon-rich systems such as northern peatlands.

-My postdoctoral research in the Jackson lab focuses on 1) greenhouse gas fluxes of peatlands and northern ecosystems and 2) the fate of root-derived carbon in soils.
+My postdoctoral research in the Jackson lab focuses on 1) global upscaling of greenhouse gas fluxes from peatlands and 2) the fate of root-derived carbon in soils from continental to global scales.

 Doctor of Philosophy, McGill University (2016)